Masculism: Violence and suicide

 Masculists cite higher rates of suicide in men than women.
 Farrell expresses concern about violence against men being depicted as humorous, in the media and elsewhere.

 They also express concern about violence against men being ignored or minimized in comparison to violence against women, asserting gender symmetry in domestic violence.
 Another of Farrell's concerns is that traditional assumptions of female innocence or sympathy for women, termed benevolent sexism, do lead to unequal penalties for women and men who commit similar crimes, to lack of sympathy for male victims in domestic violence cases when the perpetrator is female, and to dismissal of female-on-male sexual assault and sexual harassment cases.

 Gender studies

 A masculist approach to gender studies, which have frequently focused on woman-based or feminist approaches, examines oppression within a masculinist, patriarchal society from a male standpoint.
-According to Oxford Reference, "Masculinists reject the idea of universal patriarchy, arguing that before feminism most men were as disempowered as most women."
+According to A Dictionary of Media and Communication (2011), "Masculists reject the idea of universal patriarchy, arguing that before feminism most men were as disempowered as most women.
+However, in the post-feminist era they argue that men are in a worse position because of the emphasis on women's rights."